SneaksAndData/arcane-docs/concepts.md

    and removes `arcane/state: schema-mismatch` annotation from the stream definition object.

 ## Streaming Job lifecycle
-The streaming job when added always starts in backfill mode, this ensures that the streaming job fetches all the data available from the source on the first run.
+The streaming job always starts in backfill mode when added.
+This ensures that the streaming job fetches all the data available from the source on the first run.

-When the backfill is completed, the streaming job is restarted in the streaming mode.
+When the backfill is completed, the streaming job restarts in the streaming mode.

-To suspend the straming job temporarily, the streaming job may be annotated with the `arcane/state: suspended`
+To suspend the streaming job temporarily, the streaming job may be annotated with the `arcane/state: suspended`.

 > [!NOTE]
-> if the stream definition was created in suspended state and unsupended later, the streaming job will start in
+> if the stream definition was created in a suspended state and unsuspended later, the streaming job will start in
 > streaming mode, not in backfill mode.
-This behavior is intended to prevent the unnecessaryy backfilling of the data in
+This behavior is intended to prevent unnecessary backfilling of data in
-> case of migration of the streaming job from one cluster to another or any other activity that requires the stream
+> case of migration of the streaming job from one cluster to another, or any other activity that requires the stream
 > definition to be recreated.

 If the streaming job finished in the success state, the streaming job will be restarted in the streaming mode.
-It the streaming job is finished in the failed state, the streaming job will be annotated with the `arcane/state: crash-loop` and will not be restarted until the annotation is removed.
+If the streaming job is finished in the failed state, the streaming job will be annotated with the `arcane/state: crash-loop` and will not be restarted until the annotation is removed.
 This behavior is intended to prevent misconfiguration of the streaming job that may lead to the infinite restart loop.

+The ability to change the lifecycle annotations to be implemented in the future.